anhnguyendepocen/QMSS_in_R/README.md

 Loading the QMSS R package after installation
 =======

 In R run `library(QMSS) `.
 To check that the package loaded run `help(package="QMSS")`.
-This should open the R Documentation for the package.
+This should open the R Documentation for the QMSS package.

-Accessing the R code
+Accessing the R code for your class
 =======

 In the QMSS_in_R repository open the "Code" folder and click on the name of your course.